ara303/wc-subscriptions-recalculate/README.md

 ```
 wp wcsr backup
 ```

+> [!CAUTION]
+ This and `restore` work on databases of a relatively large size (~100 MB), but may not for much larger databases if you have thousands (or even more) subscriptions. **As a just-in-case precaution,** also run the WP-CLI commands to [export](https://developer.wordpress.org/cli/commands/db/export/) a database (and [import](https://developer.wordpress.org/cli/commands/db/import/) to restore.

 Create an SQL dump of subscriptions which may be affected (across `wp_posts`, `wp_post_meta`, `woocommerce_order_items`, and `woocommerce_order_itemmeta`).
 A file named `wcsr_backup_<dd-mm-yy_hh-mm-ss>.sql` will be created in your WP content directory (normally `/wp-content/`).

 ### `restore`